rowlandcoping/cheese-and-beer/README.md

 ADMIN SITE

-Although the Products is a single model I created two seperate forms to add either cheese or beer.
-This is all then processed in the same view. editing products is all accessed now via the admin site, and includes its own search facility.
+Although Products is a single model I created two seperate forms to add either cheese or beer.
+This is all then processed in the same view.
+Editing products is all accessed now via the admin site, and includes its own search facility.
 Deleting a product is only available if none have been sold.

 LOGGED OUT USERS